Screen System

 While not technically a screen, the Game itself can also have 2 different states: Running and, well, not Running (closed).

-The “initial state” of the simulator is similar to the state of a new game.
+The initial state of the simulation is similar to a new game.
 When executing most commands, the game will keep running, unless:

 • You manually closed the game with the close-game command.